Home > Analyses > Financial Services > The Hartford Financial Services Group, Inc.

 Stock Price Action Analysis

-The weekly stock chart below illustrates The Hartford Financial Services Group, Inc. (HIG) price movements over the past 12 months, highlighting key highs and lows:
+The weekly stock chart for The Hartford Financial Services Group, Inc. (HIG) highlights price movements and key levels over the past 12 months:

 stock price